 (57) Abstract: A process for the preparation of a catalyst useful for conducting carbon monoxide hydrogenation reactions, particularly Fischer-Tropsch reactions; the catalyst compositions, use of the catalyst compositions for conducting such reactions, and the products of these reactions.
-The steps of the process for producing the catalyst comprise mixing together in solution (a) a compound, or salt of a Group VIII metal, e.g., Co(NO3)2; (b) a compound, or salt of magnesium, e.g., Mg(NO3)2; (c) a refractory inorganic oxide, e.g., kieselguhr; and (d) an ammonium or alkali metal salt precipitating agent, e.g., Na2CO3, to produce a precipitated solids mass, or catalyst precursor, shaping and then reducing the precipitated solids mass, or catalyst precursor, to form a catalyst.
-In the preparation a solution of (a) + (b) can be added to a solution of (c) and (d) and precipitated as a particulate solids mass.
+The steps of the process for producing the catalyst comprise mixing together in solution (a) a compound, or salt of a Group VIII metal, e.g., Co(NO3)2; (b) a compound, or salt of magnesium, e.g., Mg(NO3)2; (c) a compound, salt, or powdered oxide of a Group IVB metal, e.g., zirconia; (d) a refractory inorganic oxide, e.g., kieselguhr; and (e) an ammonium or alkali metal salt precipitating agent, e.g., Na2CO3, to produce a precipitated solids mass, or catalyst precursor, and then reducing the precipitated solids mass, or catalyst precursor, to form a catalyst, e.g., (100Co:6 MgO:10 ZrO2:200 kieselguhr).
 The precipitated solids mass, or catalyst precursor, is shaped and brought to a critical level of moisture, and reduced.
-A catalyst formed from the precursor in this manner has greater activity, and selectivity in the production of high melting waxes in conducting Fischer-Tropsch reactions, and gas make is lower, than in the use of catalysts made from precursors of similar composition at differing moisture levels.
+A catalyst formed from the precursor in this manner has greater activity, and selectivity in the production of high melting waxes in conducting Fischer-Tropsch reactions, and gas make is lower, than in the use of catalysts made conventionally, i.e., from precursors of similar composition at differing moisture levels.